 As neutral platform for coordination and alignment between WaSH stakeholders and for capacity-building, pS-Eau doesn’t finance nor implement projects in the field.
 Its specific objectives are of three types: support and capacity building of actors involved in the development of water and sanitation systems; research and development; access to information and awareness-raising of international cooperation.

-Europe, Caucasus & Central Asia International NGO Middle East & Nothern Africa Network / Association Sub-Saharan Africa
+Europe & Central Asia International NGO Middle East & North Africa Network / Association Sub-Saharan Africa

 Project ongoing since: 2013